 The system of Yoga originated in India 5,000 years ago.
 The Sanskrit word ‘Yoga’ translates as ‘Union’.

-My classes combine physical postures with breath awareness, relaxation and meditation.
+My classes unite physical postures (Asana) with breath practices (Pranayama), relaxation and meditation.

 Yoga Asanas (postures) have an all-pervading effect on the physical, mental and subtle functioning of the body.
 In yoga postures, we experience this effect moment by moment.
 As the body unfolds organically we cultivate a strengthening, stretching and relaxing the of skeletal, muscular, digestive, cardio-vascular, glandular and nervous systems.

 As the postures, breathing and meditation become experienced and understood, there is a gradual and natural unfolding of a quite and a peaceful mind, and with it a new alertness and sense of balance.
-Meditation shifts your focus from thinking to just being, allowing more awareness of yourself and everything around you.
+Meditation shifts your focus from thinking to just being, allowing more awareness of yourself and everything around you to naturally arise.